ibis-project/governance/governance.md

 To become a committer, a person must have sustained contributions to one or more projects in the organization for at least **six months**.

-New committers must be nominated by a steering committee member.
+Candidates are nominated by a steering committee member, and must have approval from at least 2 other steering committee members.

-The minimum number of votes required to become a committer is **three**, and only steering committee members' votes are binding.

 Nominations should be made and discussed in a [GitHub Discussion](https://github.com/ibis-project/ibis/discussions).